beast-dev/doc/_posts/2018-10-29-measuring-performance.md

 These are not really ESSs as we they are not parameters we are sampling but they are a measure of how uncorrelated the values are over the run which will be an indication of mixing.
 The `likelihood` value is the probability density of the data given the tree which will be another indication of how well the tree has been mixing.
-The `prior` is the contains the coalescent density and `joint` is the sum.
+The `prior` contains the coalescent density along with all the parameters priors and `joint` is the sum.
 All of these indicate good mixing.

 Overall this implies that we are in a reasonably good shape here with reasonable balance in the mixing of the different aspects of the model.

-One other thing to note here is `Pr(accept)` column, above.
-This records how often an proposed operation is actually accepted according to the Metropolis-Hastings algorithm.
+One other thing to note here is the `Pr(accept)` column, above.
+This records how often a proposed operation is actually accepted according to the Metropolis-Hastings algorithm.
 A rule of thumb is that a move should be accepted about 23% of the time to be optimally efficient (this is an analytical result for certain continuous moves but we assume it also applies for tree moves).
-Operators are generally 'tuned' to achieve this ratio by adjusting the `size` of the move (how big a change is made to the parameter – big moves will be accepted less often than small).
+Operators are generally 'tuned' to achieve this ratio by adjusting the `size` of the move (how big a change is made to the parameter – big moves will be accepted less often than small ones).
 Some moves (`Narrow Exchange`, `Wide Exchange` and `WilsonBalding`) are not tunable and you can see they have a very small acceptance probability.
 This means they are acting inefficiently at exploring the tree-space but consume considerable computational time.
 On the other hand they may be important for convergence initially where large moves are favoured.